Forensic speechreading

 Forensic speechreading (or forensic lipreading) is the use of speechreading for information or evidential purposes.
 Forensic speechreading can be considered a branch of forensic linguistics.
 In contrast to speaker recognition, which is often the focus of voice analysis from an audio record, forensic speechreading usually aims to establish the content of speech, since the identity of the speaker is usually apparent.
 Often, it involves the production of a transcript of lip-read video-recordings of talk that lack a usable audiotrack, for example CCTV material.
 Occasionally, 'live' lipreading is involved, for example in the Casey Anthony case.
 Forensic speechreaders are usually deaf or from deaf families (CODA), and use speechreading in their daily lives to a greater extent than people with normal hearing outside the deaf community.
 Some speechreading tests suggest deaf people can be better lipreaders than most hearing people.

 Speechreading expertise

 No tests of speechreading have yet been developed in a forensic context, that is, to benchmark individual skills in speechreading from a video record, including the production of a reliable transcript.
 For many years, UK agencies made extensive use of one particular speechreader, whose reports are now not to be used for evidential purposes.
 Several speechreaders and deaf professionals currently offer these services.
 Expert speechreaders may be able to advise on various issues, including whether a video record is or is not speechreadable, and the accent and language used by a talker.
+In the UK,teachers of lipreading to adults recommend that their students should not undertake such tasks.
 Commissioning agents need to be aware of issues inherent in the unreliability of speechreading, and be prepared to treat such advice with caution.